NOAA-CEFI-Portal/CEFI-info-hub-list/README.md

 [Mercator Ocean International: Advanced Tools for Global Oceanographic Data Analysis](https://www.mercator-ocean.eu/en/bulletin/)

 > Mercators' Ocean Data View (ODV) provides comprehensive access to global oceanographic datasets, including variables like sea surface temperature, salinity, and chlorophyll.
 With interactive plotting tools and gridded data analyses, ODV enables researchers to visualize, analyze, and interpret complex marine data.
-These resources are crucial for scientific research on ocean dynamics, climate change impacts, and marine ecosystems, facilitating in-depth studies and the development of predictive models for environmental monitoring and conservation efforts.
+These resources are crucial for scientific research on ocean dynamics, long term change impacts, and marine ecosystems, facilitating in-depth studies and the development of predictive models for environmental monitoring and conservation efforts.

 [Electronic World Ocean Atlas](https://www.ewoce.org/data/index.html)

 > eWOCE offers an extensive collection of global oceanographic data, including sea surface temperature, salinity, currents, and sea level measurements.
 The repository features high-resolution in-situ data from CTDs, ADCPs, surface drifters, and subsurface floats, covering decades of observations.
-By providing access to interactive data visualization tools and detailed reports, eWOCE serves as a valuable resource for advancing scientific understanding of global ocean processes, researchers studying ocean dynamics, climate change impacts, and long-term marine trends.
+By providing access to interactive data visualization tools and detailed reports, eWOCE serves as a valuable resource for advancing scientific understanding of global ocean processes, researchers studying ocean dynamics, long term change impacts, and long-term marine trends.

 [EAWAG: the Swiss Federal Institute of Aquatic Science and Technology](https://www.eawag.ch/en/department/fishec/projects/)

 > Eawag, the Swiss Federal Institute of Aquatic Science and Technology, conducts research and conservation projects focused on water resources and aquatic ecosystems.
-The Department investigates the impact of climate change and human activities on fish biodiversity, including the effects on fish movement patterns, nutritional needs, and the adaptation of aquatic species to changing environments.
+The Department investigates the impact of long term change and human activities on fish biodiversity, including the effects on fish movement patterns, nutritional needs, and the adaptation of aquatic species to changing environments.
 This research contributes to the understanding of eco-evolutionary dynamics in aquatic ecosystems and provides data and tools for conservation efforts.
 Eawag's publications, data repositories, and code repositories can be valuable resources for other scientific research, aiding in the understanding and preservation of aquatic ecosystems.

 [UCAR BASIS : Zooplankton Data](https://data.ucar.edu/dataset/basis-zooplankton-data)